Membership in SGVPA not only gives you the opportunity for professional

 family that is SGVPA!

 Special Interest Groups (SIGs) are something that SGVPA also offers its members.
 With meetings typically occurring on a bimonthly basis, members can attend any SIG of their choice!
-Our current Special Interest Groups include Clinical Psychopharmacology; Children and Adolescence; Community Mental Health; Diversity Issues: Group Therapy; Addictions and Recovery; Psychotherapy and Spirituality; and Professional Networking.
+Our current Special Interest Groups include Children and Adolescence; Mental Health, Media and Society, Psychoanalysis, and Feminism.